DNNs, Dataset Statistics, and Correlation Functions: Introduction

-We suggest, instead, that the real world images on which DNNs successfully generalize, conform to very specific, non-arbitrary probability distributions.
+The present essay considers the question of generalization primarily in the context of image classification---correctly identifying previously unseen handwritten digits from the MNIST dataset or sorting images from CIFAR (and other datasets) into appropriate classes, such as dogs, cats, trucks \ldots.
+We argue that the real world images on which DNNs successfully generalize, conform to very specific, non-arbitrary probability distributions.
 In other words, rather than trying to locate the basis for successful generalization (solely) in restrictions on the function class the DNN is able to implement, we suggest that the structure of the data is crucial.
 Images are structured in particular ways that are friendly to learning by DNNs (and by humans too, of course).
 Furthermore, we hold that any account of how successful generalization is possible must take account of that structure.\footnote{For example, in their discussion of double descent, Belkin et al. \cite{belkin_bias_var_tradeoff} suggest that fit improves beyond the interpolation threshold because increasing the number of parameters allows for approximation with increasingly lower norm functions and these improve fit. \cite[p.
 15850]{belkin_bias_var_tradeoff}.
 This strikes us as plausible as does the common suggestion that Stochastic Gradient Descent implicitly implements a preference for low norm functions (regularization).
-However, this does not explain why a preference for low norm functions ``works'' in the sense of selecting functions that generalize well.
+However, this does \textit{not} explain why a preference for low norm functions ``works'' in the sense of selecting functions that generalize well.
 We think that the answer to this question has to do with the nature of the data that characterize images and other classificatory tasks on which DNNs succeed.
-Specifically, as explained in section~\ref{conclusion} images themselves satisfy smoothness constraints---pixel luminance typically changes slowly with distance---and this makes smoothness in (the sense of low norm functions) appropriate for characterizing their structure.} Specifically, we show that the actual datasets used for training possess complex, higher order non-Gaussian correlations\footnote{These are correlations beyond the mean and variance of the data probability distributions.} (e.g., between pixels).
+Specifically, as explained in section~\ref{conclusion} images themselves satisfy smoothness constraints---pixel luminance typically changes slowly with distance---and this makes smoothness in (the sense of low norm functions) appropriate for characterizing their structure.} Specifically, we show that the actual datasets used for training possess complex, higher order non-Gaussian correlations\footnote{These are relationships that require for their characterization higher moments of a probability distribution beyond means and variances.
+They track correlations among $N$-tuples of pixels for $N>2$.} (e.g., among pixels).
 We argue that learning these higher order correlations is necessary for successful classification and generalization.

 Taken most generally, our suggestion that the data matters may seem completely obvious.
 But our proposal is much more specific than this.
 First, we point to very specific features of the data that matter for image classification.
 Second, our view contrasts, importantly, with analyses associated with SLT: SLT assumes that any restrictions required to prevent overfitting and poor generalizability are restrictions on the function class.
 That is, the capacity of class $\mathcal{F}$ must be restricted in some way.
 SLT does not, however, place restrictions on the probability distributions ${\bf P}$.
 We propose that the probability distributions characterizing real datasets (like images) are restricted or special in various shared ways, and that this is why the apparent pessimistic implications of SLT are not seen.